- Viva offers Medicare Advantage plans throughout Alabama.

 - coinsurance costs

 The plans available to you will depend on your location.
 Local plans like Viva are only available in select states or cities.
-Other plans from large insurance companies might be available in a wider area, but your price and exact coverage options will depend on your location.
+Other plans from large insurance companies might be available in a wider area.
+Your price and exact coverage options will depend on your location.

 - Viva offers Medicare Advantage plans throughout Alabama.
 Plans include various HMOs at different price points and coverage amounts.